QuTech-Delft/OpenQL/docs/visualizer.rst

 favorite graphing software to create a better looking graph.

 The configuration parameters of the qubit interaction graph are stored in the ``interactionGraph`` section in the visualizer configuration file.
+See :ref:`visualizer_configuration` for a description of the available options.

 -------------
 Mapping Graph